-After providing basic demographics, respondents were able to see a sequence of the available Bu-Dash shapes $(\bigcirc \neg \triangle \square \times)$ and the security that Bu-Dash provides: P61: "Yes, it prowith instructions about how to form a valid Bu-Dash password (as seen in Figure 3).
+After providing basic demographics, respondents were able to see a sequence of the available Bu-Dash shapes $(\bigcirc - \triangle \square \times)$ with instructions about how to form a valid Bu-Dash password (as seen in Fig. 3).
 We then asked them the following two open-ended questions: